krystalmejia24/bakery/docs/_posts/2020-03-05-quick-start.md

     ```
     http://bakery.dev.cbsivideo.com/a(co(mp4a),b(500,1000))/propeller/<org-id>/<channel-id>.m3u8
     ```

+    For more information on working with nested filters and targeting content types, check out the <a href="/filters/nested-filters/">documentation</a>!

 For more specific details and usage examples on specific filters and the values accepted by each, check out our documentation for filters <a href="/filters">here</a>!